henderiw-nephio/repository/README.md

 - access token to access the repo in gitea
 - secret in k8s cluster with the access token retrieved from gitea

+The secret child resource is created in the namespace where the pod is running in.

+TBD: how to find the pointer to the gitea server? right now hardcoded to gitea namespace and svc gitea-http

 ## build

 ```